Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Counterfactual Credit Assignment

 \subsection{Policy gradient algorithms}

 We begin by recalling two forms of policy gradient algorithms and the credit assignment assumptions they make.
-The first is the REINFORCE algorithm introduced by \cite{williams1992simple}, which we will also call the single-action policy gradient estimator: \begin{prop}[single action estimator] The gradient of $\E[G]$ is given by \end{prop}
+The first is the REINFORCE algorithm introduced by \citet{williams1992simple}, which we will also call the single-action policy gradient estimator.
+The gradient of $\E[G]$ is given by: